-By uncovering the mental and emotional obstacles that lead to weight gain, she helps women to lose weight, feel fabulous + ignite their inner sparkle.
+By releasing the mental and emotional obstacles that lead to weight gain, she helps women to lose the weight, feel comfortable in their own skin and ignite their inner sparkle.

-Happily, these women discover that when they’re aware of what’s going on in their head and heart, they make peace with food, and the number on the scales takes care of itself.
+Happily, these women discover that when they change their thoughts, feelings and habits around food—and themselves—the number on the scales takes care of itself.

 Her liberating approach to weight loss draws on cutting-edge techniques from neuro-linguistics, cognitive behavioural therapy, hypnotherapy and psychology.